Mur River - Graz/ Auwiesen to Kalsdorf

 We start off to the left and under the bridge because our first destination awaits us 1.8 km from here, just before the Gössendorf power plant.
 In recent years three barrages have been built in the south of the state capital, which is why the area is now accessible to everyone.

-Immediately after the motorway bridge, on our left there is the popular Auwiesen local recreation area, which opened in 2013 and offers the variety of leisure activities.
-Here you can swim, go for a walk or train at the callisthenics facility.
+Immediately after the motorway bridge, on our left there is the popular Auwiesen local recreation area, which opened in 2013 and offers a variety of leisure activities.
+Here you can swim, go for a walk or train at the calisthenics facility.
 There are also barbecue areas and decks on the 3,500 m² lawn.

 The water quality is satisfactory, which has recently even led to the return of some sensitive fish species (e.g. grayling).
 The river was also awarded the European River Price in 2014.
-In the following year, the Mur was nominated for the Thiess International Riverprice and took second place.
+The following year, the Mur was nominated for the Thiess International River Price and took second place.

 Along both banks of the river a well-kept gravel path leads down to the village Mellach.
 It is ideal for cycling, running and walking.
 Now we finally find ourselves in the quiet zone and only meet a few rowers who are currently training here on the water.

-200 m before the Gössendorf power plant there is a staircase on the right bank leading up to the gravel path.
-Here we have to land just to put the boards back into the water 400 m further down the gravel path after the power station.
-The stairs leading back to the water about 150 m below the power station are long and steep.
-Particular caution is required when entering here because increased turbulence is to be expected on the water (eddy, stronger current).
+200 m before the Gössendorf power plant, there is a staircase to the gravel path.
+We have to land here, only to get the boards back into the water 400 m further down after the power plant.
+The staircase leading back to the water about 150 m below the power station is long and steep.
+Particular caution is required when going on the water here as increased turbulence is to be expected at the water's edge (eddies, stronger current).

-It is wider and also deeper than its counterpart on the other bank and we are in the middle of a seemingly untouched floodplain landscape.
-Here river beginners can practice approaching the eddy in the gentle current because the water is neither deep nor does it wash away the boards quickly if you fall.
+It is wider and also deeper than its counterpart on the other bank, and we are in the middle of a seemingly untouched floodplain landscape.
+Here river rookies can practice approaching the eddy in the gentle current because the water is neither deep nor does it wash away the boards quickly if you fall.
 However, one should keep an eye on the low-hanging tree branches and the bushes by the shore.
-With increased momentum the water washes us back onto the main river and we paddle towards the bridge that connects the municipalities Kalsdorf and Fernitz.
+With increased momentum, the water washes us back onto the main river and we paddle towards the bridge that connects the municipalities Kalsdorf and Fernitz.

-Here we have to duck our heads and bend down for a moment, and then the last third of the journey lies ahead of us.
-It's still 2.9 km to the destination, the Kalsdorf power plant, but we'll get out of the water 300 m before that.
-Before that, however, we have to paddle hard again because the current has become almost zero.
-We get into a pleasant groove and paddle rhythmically towards the winter sun and the power plant.
-It doesn't take much to feel comfortable and happy.
-The serotonin flows and lets us experience a state of flow.
+Here we have to keep our heads down and bend over briefly, after which the last third of the tour lies ahead of us.
+It is still 2.9 km to our destination, the Kalsdorf power station, but we will get out of the water 300 m before that.
+Before that, however, we have to paddle hard again because the current has become zero.
+We get into a pleasant groove and paddle rhythmically towards the winter sun and the power station.
+It doesn't take much to feel great and happy.
+Serotonin flows through us and lets us experience a state of flow in winter temperatures.

 Shortly before the power plant we have to sharpen our eyes to find a suitable landing spot between the bushes on the bank.
 It is steep, but not very high, but surefootedness is required.
 This tour clearly makes you come back for more and could be extended further south as long as you like.
 But we'll save that for another time.